Registration for the Produce Safety Rule Growers Training in North Carolina

 PSA Grower Training Agenda Training is from 8:30 a.m. – 5:00 p.m.

 Workshop registration fee:

 - $35.00 for NC residents.

 - $100.00 for Out-of-State participants.

-The registration fee includes lunch, the Produce Safety Alliance manual and the certificate of participation.
+The registration fee includes the Produce Safety Alliance manual and the certificate of participation – no lunch will be provided.
 A GoldenLeaf Grant is supporting this training and offsetting the registration costs for a limited time.

 Payment can be made on the registration site via credit card or by check.

 The Produce Safety Rule requires all farms that grow, pack, harvest and/or hold covered produce, making over $25,000 in annual produce sales (average over the last 3 years) and not qualifying for an exemption from the Rule to attend this training.